l-adic/snarkl/tutorial/sudoku/Main.md

 > cabal run exe:sudoku -- --help
 ```

-To see the help menu.
+to see the help menu.
 For our purposes, you will only need the `compile` and `solve` commands.

 ## Generating the R1CS